Before proceeding, be sure to review “What is a Lab Automation Run?”.

 Input File Config

-Run schemas can be configured in a way that allows Benchling users to automatically generate .csv files based on information entered in the Run fields.
-There is flexibility in how the file is generated that allows the Run to remain agnostic to the actual instrument that will ingest the .csv file (e.g., transfer instructions for a liquid handler, or a sample sheet for a qPCR instrument).
-See the image below for a simple example of a .csv file generated.
+Run schemas can be configured in a way that allows Benchling users to automatically generate .csv, .tsv or .txt files based on information entered in, or obtained through, the run fields.
+There is flexibility in how the file is generated that allows the run to remain agnostic to the actual instrument that will ingest the file (e.g., transfer instructions for a liquid handler, or a sample sheet for a qPCR instrument).
+See the image below for an example of a .csv file generated.

 For more information on how to configure the input file config, please read Configure the Input File Config of a Lab Automation Run.